percona/percona-xtradb-cluster/doc/source/glossary.rst

       purpose.  :program:`xtrabackup` does not require :command:`READ
       LOCK` for the entire syncing process - only for syncing the
       |MySQL| system tables and writing the information about the
-      binlog, galera and slave information (same as the regular
+      binlog, Galera and slave information (same as the regular
       |Percona XtraBackup| backup).
 The SST method is configured with
       the :variable:`wsrep_sst_method` variable.

    UUID

-      Universally Unique IDentifier which uniquely identifies the state and the sequence of changes node undergoes.
+      Universally Unique Identifier which uniquely identifies the state and the sequence of changes node undergoes.
 128-bit UUID is a classic DCE UUID Version 1 (based on current time and MAC address).
 Although in theory this UUID could be generated based on the real MAC-address, in the Galera it is